TwoBitMachines/FlareEngineDocs/source/AI/nodes.rst

    * - Idle
      - Sometimes it's useful to have an action where the AI just waits idly.

+   * - Indefinite Walk
+     - If the AI hits a wall or air gap, it will change walking direction..

    * - Melee Attack
      - Perform a melee attack.